 b.
 Squeeze pages

 You might get confused between landing pages and squeeze pages.
 They have different purposes.
-For landing pages, it usually has more than one goal (i.e. get more calls, schedule an appointment, get more clicks, etc.) while squeeze pages focus only on one goal.
+Landing pages usually have more than one goal (i.e. get more calls, schedule an appointment, get more clicks, etc.) while squeeze pages focus only on one goal.
 That is to add your email address to their list.

 Things to remember when creating squeeze pages for physical therapists: